filakhtov/gentoo-use-docs/net-fs/samba.md

 This flag should only be enabled if there is a need to run a domain controller on top of Samba.

-### addns
-Pass a `--with-dnsupdate` option to a WAF configure script.
-Attempt to perform an update to a DNS entry after joining on a client (member server) via a `net ads join` command.
-Enable a `--no-dns-updates` runtime option for a `net` command to skip an update.

-This flag should only be enabled if there is a need to perform DNS updates when joining domain.

 ### ads
 Pass a `--with-ads` option to a WAF configure script.
 Enable integration with ADS (Active Directory Services) using the Kerberos 5 and LDAP protocols and provide an ability to join as a member of an Active Directory domain.